cs320-wisc/f21/p3/README.md

 ### Part 3: `protected_df` method

-The method should navigate to the home page, enter the password, click GO, and return a DataFrame based on the page that is loaded.
+The method should navigate to the home page, enter the password into the keypad, click GO, and return a DataFrame based on the page that is loaded.

 Note that after clicking a button, there might be a slight delay